dynamsoft-docs/barcode-reader-docs-server/programming/python/user-guide.md

 noTitleIndex: true
 ---

-# Getting Started with Python
+# Getting Started with Dynamsoft Barcode Reader Python Edition

 In this guide, you will learn step by step on how to build a barcode reading application with Dynamsoft Barcode Reader (DBR) SDK using Python.